Tejas-TK/Fashion-Store-Data-Analysis/README.md

 # Vrinda Store Data Analysis using Excel
-#Objective
+Objective:-
-Fashion Store wants to create an annual sales report for 2023.
-So that, this store can understand their customers and grow more sales in 2024.
-Implemented an advanced Fashion Store Dashboard using EXCEL.
+Vrinda Store wants to create an annual sales report for 2023 to gain a deeper understanding of their customers behavior, inventory management and to give valuable insights to drive sales growth.

-Sample Insights
+Key Insights:-
-Women are more likely to buy compared to men (~65%)
+1. Women are more likely to buy compared to men (~65%)

-Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (~35)
+2. Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (~35)

-Adult age group (30-49 yrs) is max contributing (~50%)
+3. Adult age group (30-49 yrs) is max contributing (~50%)

-Amazon, Flipkart and Myntra channels are max contributing (~80)
+4. Amazon, Flipkart and Myntra channels are max contributing (~80)

-Final Conclusion to improve Fashion store sales:
+Recommendation:-
-Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra
+In the end, my recommendation for Vrinda store was to focus on Women candidate of Adult age group as they had highest(34%) contribution to sales by showing offers on channels like Amazon, Flipkart and Myntra.
+Also, as Vrinda made fewer sales in the last quarter of 2022, so in the next year they can give more offers to the customer in this time period to increase sales.